Hospice Planning (FAQ)

 Do I have to stop all my medications if I’m on hospice?

-When you begin hospice care, medication and other treatments to cure or control your serious illness will stop.
-For example, if you are receiving chemotherapy that is meant to treat or cure your cancer, that must end before you can enter hospice care.
+When you begin hospice care, certain but not all medications and other treatments to cure or control your serious illness will stop.
+For example, chemotherapy that is meant to cure your cancer must end before you can enter hospice care.
 However, a person in hospice can continue to take medications to treat other conditions or symptoms, for example, high blood pressure.
+Pain medication will also continue.

 Will my insurance cover hospice care?

 Most Medicaid, Medicare, and private insurance providers will cover some of the services provided by hospice.
 Older adults enrolled in Medicare can receive hospice care if their healthcare provider thinks they have 6 months or less to live.
-In most cases, they will need to sign a statement choosing hospice care instead of other Medicare-covered treatments for their illness.
+In most cases, the patient or their authorized representative will need to sign a statement choosing hospice care instead of other Medicare-covered treatments for their illness.

 Does hospice include 24/7 care?

-While some may think hospice provides 24 hours a day, 7 days a week custodial care, or full-time care at home or an) outside facility, this is rarely the case.
-Although hospice provides a lot of support, most of the day-to-day care of a person dying is provided by family and friends.
-However, a person from a hospice care team is usually always available by phone 24/7.
+While some may think hospice provides 24 hours a day, 7 days a week custodial care, or full-time care at home or at a facility, this is not the case.
+Although hospice provides a lot of financial support, most of the day-to-day care of a dying person must be provided by family and friends.
+However, a person from a hospice care team is always available by phone 24/7.

-Is a married couple always required to spend down one half of their assets before qualifying for Medicaid?
+Is a married couple always required to spend down one half of their assets before qualifying for Medicare?

-Not always.
-In fact, oftentimes, couples have over $100,000 and qualify for Medicaid benefits without spending down.
-Although there are income and asset criteria a couple must meet before one of them qualifies for benefits, federal and state laws were written to protect individuals from becoming impoverished if their spouse needs care.
-Medicaid planning is like tax planning in that the laws provide certain “safe harbors” that, with expert advice from a knowledgeable professional, can save Medicaid applicants and their families thousands of dollars.
+No!
+In fact, oftentimes, couples have over $250,000 – $1,000,000+ and qualify for hospice benefits without having to spend down their savings.
+Federal and state laws were written to protect individuals from becoming impoverished if their spouse needs hospice care.
+There are certain “safe harbors” that, with expert advice from a knowledgeable professional, can save hospice applicants and their families thousands of dollars.
 An experienced elder law attorney can help you determine if there are ways to protect additional assets in your situation.

 Understanding the Difference Between Palliative Care and Hospice Care